allpro/form-manager/docs/Implementation.md

 optimize updates, then at least one 'prop' must change to trigger an update.**
 The FormManager 'object' never changes, and FM eliminate the need to pass individual values, therefore no new prop value is passed.
-To address this, FM writes a unique revision-number into state each time it does a state update.
-This value can be passed to child components to force an update.
-This optional prop is shown in these examples, but you may not need it.
+To address this: in class-components FM writes a unique revision-number into state each time it does a state update; in functional components using hookds, the form.getRevision() method returns it.
+This 'revision number' can be passed to child components to force an update.
+This optional prop is shown in the examples below, but you may not need it.

 ### Class Component